 Best Radial Floor Drill Press

-Radial drill presses are specialty tools.
-They have a head that extends out over your stock to increase the size diameter of your workpiece.
-This model has a swing of 32.5 inches, which eclipses every other drill press in the review.
+Radial drill presses are specialist tools.
+They have a head that extends out over your stock to increase the maximum size of your workpiece.
+This Shop Fox model has a swing of 32.5 inches, giving it a superior reach to the majority of other floor drill presses out there.

 What We Like